 Barbacoa has roots deep in the history of southwestern barbecue.
 From our history books, we know that it goes far back with varieties from the Indies, Caribbean, and American Indians.
-For this recipe and cooking method, I am talking about the barbacoa found in the south west region of America.
+For this recipe and cooking method, I am talking about the barbacoa found in the southwest region of America.
 Often paid with the lesser valued cuts of meat, the hard workers would cook the tough meat in pits covered with leaves, low and slow until they became fork-tender and succulent.
 Hours of smoke would bathe the hearty cuts and allow the flavors to seep in and take what could have been a rustic cut and transformed them into succulent barbecue.

 With a huge leg of lamb waiting to be prepped and enjoyed looking for a little inspiration, I referred to my knowledge of barbacoa for something a little less formal than the classic roast which is often what I think of when a fresh leg of lamb is presented before me.
 Instead, I wanted to take something that is often only used for formal gatherings, and show that is it just as good for a backyard bash and entertaining (and feeding) a lot of people.
 I opted to use a smoker for my spin on lamb ‘barbacoa’, with a light rub and hours of time, the hickory smoke, and low temp, let the fat melt and baste the ten-pound leg of lamb until it was easily pulled apart.
-I shredded it and steamed it with a light
+I shredded it and steamed it with a light beer for added flavor.

 With homemade pickled red onions, salsa verde, and corn tortillas, this lamb barbacoa fed my whole work crew happily for two days.

 Need more lamb inspiration?
 Check out these recipes: